 Kyrgyzstan, an offbeat destination renowned for its trekking and horse riding, is an ideal place to discover nomadic culture at a grassroots level.
-There are plenty of rarely-visited locales to explore throughout this centuries-old Central Asian nation.
-Many people are drawn to the country with romantic notions of seeing magnificent eagles swooping on to the outspread arms of kalpakwearing Kyrgyz, or galloping at speed on horseback through Elysian-like fields of swaying grass, and then finishing off the day sharing beshbarmak and kymyzwith herdsmen inside of their yurts.
-All these things, and much more, are possible here.
-So if you’re heading out this way, be sure to stop by and visit Kyrgyzstan, the cultural epicentre of Central Asia.
+There are many rarely-visited locales to explore throughout this centuries-old Central Asian nation.
+Many people are drawn to the country with romantic notions of seeing magnificent eagles swooping on to the outspread arms of kalpak-wearing Kyrgyz, or galloping at speed on horseback through verdant fields of swaying grass, finishing off the day sharing beshbarmak and kymyz with herdsmen inside of their yurts.
+All these are possible here, and much more.
+If you’re heading out this way, be sure to stop by and visit Kyrgyzstan, the adventure epicentre of Central Asia.

 TIEN SHAN RANGE

-Also known as the Mountains of Heaven, the Tien Shan range has drawn in countless explorers and travellers over the centuries.
+Tien Shan Mountain RangeKnown as the Mountains of Heaven, the Tien Shan range has drawn countless explorers and travellers over the centuries.
 Extending for 2800km through Central Asia, over half the range passes along the Kyrgyz border with China.
-The Tien Shan is a superb location for trekking, mountaineering and attempting countless unclimbed peaks.
+The Tien Shan is a superb location for trekking or mountaineering and has countless unclimbed peaks to be attempted.

 LAKE ISSYK KUL